The 100 Club of Central Texas is the first response for first responders

 Ballistic Vest Grants

 The 100 Club of Central Texas provides ballistic vests for law enforcement departments in our six-county coverage area.
-To request vests, the Department Chief must fill out and return the Ballistic Vest Grant Application.
+To request vests, the Department Head must fill out and return the Ballistic Vest Grant Application.

 Click the button below to donate to the Ballistic Vest Grant Fund and help us to stand ready for those who stand ready for you.